 |Research International reserves the right to change specifications without prior notice.|

 What is the RAPTOR's ability to detect non-viable viruses or inactivated toxins?

-The short answer to your question is, 'it depends.'
+The short answer is, "It depends."
 Our baseline methods use sandwich immunoassays.
 If the inactivation process does not destroy the surface structures that the antibody specifically binds to, then non-viable and inactivated materials would test the same as viable or active materials.
 If the surface is severely distorted or denatured, then sensitivity would be reduced.
-As real-life examples;
+As real-life examples:

 - Heat-killed (boiled) and live E Coli O157-H7 produce almost identical responses, but:

 - Ricin toxoid, which is ricin with the toxic portion of the molecule cleaved off, produces only about 1/100 the signal of natural ricin.
 Viral coats are reasonably stable, so our guess would be that most viruses would mimic the E Coli experience, but that the response of an inactivated toxin would need to be empirically determined.